asanoja/web-segmentation-evaluation/README.md

-# GroundTruth Web Page Segmentation Construction
-## MOB - Manual Design Of Blocks
+# GroundTruth Web Page Segmentation Construction with MOB - Manual Design Of Blocks

 In order to help human assessors building a Web page segmentation (ground truth) we developped the tool MoB (Manual-design-Of-Blocks).
 It is designed as a browser extension and offers functionalities to expert users for creating a manual segmentations.